CallumRG/lessoncraft.ai/Daily Scrum/Apr 3.md

 ## Apr 3, 2024
 Callum:
-- What did I do yesterday:
+- What did I do yesterday: started further functionality related to courses and the dashboard
-- What was in my way:
+- What was in my way: N/A
-- What will I do today:
+- What will I do today: continue work and start working on fixing and completing test cases for both component and e2e

 Kaitlyn:
 - What did I do yesterday: